Graduate Certificates in Mechanical Engineering

 This 12 credit certificate program is aimed at educating engineers in modern design and manufacturing practices for developing world class products at the highest customer satisfaction and quality, at lowest cost and within engineering project budgets and schedules.
 It has a strong practice oriented curriculum and is taught by experienced faculty drawn from both academia and senior engineers and managers of high technology companies.

-Choose Two of the Following Courses:
+Choose Three of the Following Courses (three 3-credit courses):

 peter_avitabile@uml.edu

 This certificate is aimed at educating engineers in very critically needed techniques for modeling structural dynamic applications.
 In all undergraduate curriculums accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, the materials presented bring the student to a firm comprehension and understanding of static design configurations but does not go beyond this point to address the practical reality of structural dynamic response for meaningful design configurations.
 Therefore, many new or practicing engineers are not prepared to address these types of problems.
-This suite of courses in this certificate provides materials that have strong, practical relevance and provides tools and techniques to address these structural dynamic applications.
+These suite of courses in this certificate provides materials that has strong, practical relevance and provides tools and techniques to address these structural dynamic applications.
 Both hands-on and product oriented practice will be emphasized.

 The courses in this certificate are: